kubeflow/website/content/docs/started/kubeflow-overview.md

 Looking at the stages in more detail:

-* In the experimental phase, you develop and test your model based on
+* In the experimental phase, you develop your model based on initial assumptions, and test and update the model iteratively to produce the results you're looking for:
-  assumptions:

   * Identify the problem you want the ML system to solve.
   * Collect and analyse the data you need to train your ML model.